fazleyazdan/linux-for-beginners/README.md

 > - Use compression (.gz, .zip) to reduce storage size of test data or screenshots collected from automation runs.
 > - Store compressed logs in S3, FTP, or remote servers using scp, rsync, or curl.

 ---

+## ✂️ Chapter 9: Text Processing with grep, sed, awk, and cut

 ## 🛠️ Contributing